Gigi Gryce: Career in the United States

 The final ticket to Gryce's success was his third recording with the Farmer Quintet in October 1955 and his nonet recordings for Signal Records immediately after.
 The Farmer record featured non-standard forms, and adventurous arrangements which pushed the limits of the hard bop idiom.
-His Signal Records arrangements were very much influenced by the style and instrumentation of Miles Davis's Birth of the Cool group, and were very well received by the jazz community.
+His Signal Records arrangements were influenced by the style and instrumentation of Miles Davis's Birth of the Cool group, and were well received by the jazz community.
 By the mid-1950s Gryce was a major figure in jazz, known as a great individualist, a competent studio musician, and an innovative composer.

 Publishing career

 In addition to his musical career, Gryce was a vehement advocate of composers' and musicians' rights.
 In 1955 he started his own publishing company, Melotone Music, and later an additional company called Totem.
 This was a time when black musicians in particularly were taken advantage of by the music industry.
 Many musicians neglected the business side of their careers or were actively cheated by record companies.
 As a composer Gryce always ensured that he got credit for his work, and actively encouraged his colleagues to do the same.
 Silver largely credits Gryce with inspiring him to found his Ecaroh Music company and the Silveto label.
-Little is known about Gryce's financial troubles in the early 1960s, but this hardship very much contributed to Gryce's breakdown and withdrawal from the jazz community.
+Little is known about Gryce's financial troubles in the early 1960s, but this hardship contributed to Gryce's breakdown and withdrawal from the jazz community.